mykmal/cowas/README.md

 sudo mv plink2 /usr/local/bin/
 ```

-# Part 1: Data preparation and QC
+# Data preparation and QC

 This section describes how to obtain and prepare the data we used in our paper.